jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 It's very difficult to get a sense of someone's technical expertise in a single interview, especially for an intership when we only have about 30 minutes.

 You may be asked to _whiteboard_ a problem.
-This involves describing how you would approach a problem while standing at a whiteboard so that you can provide freehand illustrations, and possibly even code.
+This involves describing how you would approach a problem while standing at a whiteboard so that you can provide freehand illustrations, and possibly even hand-written code.

 Whiteboarding in this form is not how problems are generally solved.
 We will use whiteboards when working as a team to discuss and consider potential solutions together.